DigitalSocrates/Experiments_in_DataScience/MLFLow_Experiment/Readme.md

                        log_datasets=True)
 ```
 Few important points
-1. mflow is set to autolog for sklearn library - modify if use some other library
+1. mflow is configured to autolog for the sklearn library; please modify it if you are using a different library.
+Also, if you include this code line, it will be enabled by default.
+I have exposed it simply as a reminder.
 1. log_models is set to True
 1. log_datasets is set to True

 # Experiments

-As i build models and train them, i started to use MlFlow to keep track of parameters, metrics and other useful information
+As i build models and train them, I use MlFlow to keep track of parameters, metrics and other useful information thus comes the experiment.

+As per official documentation "Each experiment lets you visualize, search, and compare runs, as well as download run artifacts or metadata for analysis in other tools.
+Experiments are maintained in a ...
+MLflow tracking server."

-Let us see what I mean
+Let us see what it means
 ![Experiments Expanded](static/MlFlow/MlFlow_Experiments_Expanded.png)